 - 10. The results panel summarizes the results of the reconstruction run.
 At the top of the panel there is the ambimeter evaluation of how ambiguous the reconstructions might be (see previous tutorial section).
 If DAMAVER was run, there are results from the normalized spatial discrepancy (NSD), showing the mean and standard deviation of the NSD, as well as how many of the reconstructions were included in the average.
 If DAMAVER was run on 3 or more reconstructions, and ATSAS >=2.8.0 is installed, there will be the output of SASRES which provides information on the resolution of the reconstruction.
 If DAMCLUST was run (not shown) there will be information on the clustering.
-Finally, there will be information on each individual model, including the model chi squared, R_g , D{max} , excluded volume, molecular weight estimated from the excluded volume, and, if appropriate, mean NSD of the model. - Tip: Any models rejected from the average by DAMAVER will be shown in red in the models list. - 11.
-Click the "Save Results Summary" button to save the results summary as a .csv file.
+Finally, there will be information on each individual model, including the model chi squared, R_g , D{max} , excluded volume, molecular weight estimated from the excluded volume, and, if appropriate, mean NSD of the model. - Tip: Any models rejected from the average by DAMAVER will be shown in red in the models list. - Tip: The model highlighted in blue is the 'most probable' model, this can be used as your final bead model instead of doing a dammif refinement.

-- 12. Click on the Viewer tab to open the model viewer. - Note: The model viewer is intended for a fast first look at the results.
+- 11. Click the "Save Results Summary" button to save the results summary as a .csv file. - 12.
+Click on the Viewer tab to open the model viewer. - Note: The model viewer is intended for a fast first look at the results.
 It is not currently up to the standards of a program like pyMOL.